mdsimmo/PixelDungeonPhotoMaker/README.md

 PixelDungeonPhotoMaker
 ======================

+Design:
-Taes items from Pixel dungeon and generates images ready for the wiki
+Takes items from Pixel dungeon and generates images ready for the wiki

+How it works:
+It doesn't :P (yet)